 When you research to produce the finest content, your search engine results may give you the most popular hits, but not the best options.
 Here are the top five options you should avoid.

 Wikipedia, Wikimedia, Wiki-whatever.
 Wikis are a collection of opinions by ordinary people.
 This means the uneducated, the mentally ill, the mentally-challenged, the psychotic, addicts, felons, teens, and the Russians can post as if they are vetted to answer.
-Wikis hold no accountability nor standard for truth other than a copy-and-paste-and-insert-my-political/uneducated-agenda-opinion-here.
+Wikis hold no accountability nor standard for truth other than a copy-and-paste-and-insert-my-agenda opinion here.
 Do not pay these sites money to run their sham of regurgitation.
 Learn how to seek real sources.

 2-Q & A Sites